File 339 · Open (disputed)

 The household's full circumstances

 Context is only partly recoverable.
-Claimed The stresses on the Hodgson family and the dynamics among the children and investigators are central to a mundane explanation but are reconstructed from partial and partisan accounts [1].
+Claimed The stresses on the Hodgson family — a recently separated single mother and four children in a council house — and the dynamics among the children and the investigators are central to a mundane explanation but are reconstructed from partial and partisan accounts [1].

 Primary material.